30 Aug Join Canary Craftivists: a climate campaign for non-activists and crafters

 #CanaryCraftivists uses the soothing, thoughtful process of craft to help us channel feelings of sadness, anger, anxiety or powerlessness into proactive, encouraging action.
 Rather than projecting despair – which can cause inaction, our quiet actions are attractive and encourage politicians to be part of helping our home flourish for all.

-We’ll be flocking to our planet’s cause from June to September 2021, in the run-up to COP26 creating a powerful platform for us crafty, non-typical climate change activists to voice our concerns.
+We are flocking to our planet’s cause creating a powerful platform for us crafty, non-typical climate change activists to voice our concerns.

 And how will it work?

-Together, we’ll engage our MPs as critical friends (rather than aggressive enemies) with acts of thoughtful Gentle Protest.
-We’ll be staging quiet, intriguing and crafty gatherings by much-loved and recognisable landmarks in our hometowns over the summer months to gain local media attention that politicians and their staff will read about.
-We’ll also be sending our MPs small handmade canary gifts in the first week of September after their summer recess.
-These will be thought-provoking, gentle reminders to do more for our world’s welfare and ask the UK Prime Minister to be bolder in his climate commitments.
+Together, we are engaging our MPs as critical friends (rather than aggressive enemies) with acts of thoughtful Gentle Protest.
+We are staging quiet, intriguing and crafty gatherings by much-loved and recognisable landmarks in our hometowns to gain local media attention that politicians and their staff will read about.
+We are also sending our MPs small handmade canary gifts.
+These are thought-provoking, gentle reminders to do more for our world’s welfare and ask the UK Prime Minister to be bolder in his climate commitments.

-Our strategy will be to keep the climate conversation in the local news this summer – that we know UK politicians read and are influenced by – and popping up where you’d least expect to see climate activism.
-Gathering in small flocks of friends and making canary gifts for MPs might not seem like the biggest of acts but they are humble, heartfelt, super-strategic and therefore effective steps that can really count.
-Whatsmore, they won’t leave you feeling burnt out, anxious in public after lockdown, or like you’re losing too much of your valuable summer downtime.
+Our strategy is to keep the climate conversation in the local news – that we know UK politicians read and are influenced by – and popping up where you’d least expect to see climate activism (ie Conservative-led constituencies in towns and villages).
+Gathering in small flocks of friends and families and making canary gifts for MPs might not seem like the biggest of acts but they are humble, heartfelt, super-strategic and therefore effective steps that can really count.
+Whatsmore, they won’t leave you feeling burnt out, anxious in public after lockdown, or like you’re losing too much of your valuable downtime.

 Why Yellow Canaries?